Write or amend your Will when your circumstances change

 You can literally be done in 20 minutes, just:

-- Insert your name and address
+- Insert your name, address and occupation

 - Nominate someone to carry out your wishes (called your “Executor”)